bitlayer-org/NST-Tool/README.md

 # Non-Standard Transaction RPC Testing Tool

-This tool is designed to test and compare the functionality of the standard transaction RPC (`sendrawtransaction`) and the non-standard transaction RPC (`sendnsttransaction`) within Bitcoin Core.
+This tool is designed to test and compare the functionality of the standard transaction RPC (`sendrawtransaction`) and the non-standard transaction RPC within Bitcoin Core.

 ## An Example Modification to Bitcoin Core

-Bitlayer provides an example modification to Bitcoin Core, introducing the `sendnsttransaction` API by changing a minimal amount of code (see `nst-bitcoin.patch`).
-This new API allows broadcasting non-standard transactions, similar to the widely used `sendrawtransaction` API, but with relaxed restrictions on transaction standards.
+Bitlayer provides an example modification to Bitcoin Core, introducing the `sendnsttransaction` RPC by changing a minimal amount of code (see `nst-bitcoin.patch`).
+This new RPC allows broadcasting non-standard transactions, similar to the widely used `sendrawtransaction` RPC, but with relaxed restrictions on transaction standards.

 ## Functionality